Shubhammore71/ERC20-Smart-Contarct-and-hardhat-test/README.md

 - **Whitelist**: Add a whitelist feature to restrict purchases to specific addresses.
 - **Token Vesting**: Implement a vesting schedule for purchased tokens.

+### 7. Build Your Next.js App

+The provided Next.js app structure serves as a starting point for building your Web3 application.
+You can follow this structure to organize your components, context, pages, and other files.
+Customize and extend the app to fit your requirements.

 ## License

 This project is licensed under the MIT License.